 - Targeted and non-targeted metabolomics

 - Technology development for reducing waste and extending storage, shelf- and home-life of fresh produce

 - Sensor and product development (including packaging).

 - Dr Mari Carmen Alamar Gavidia

 Our research contributes to the sustainable production of safe and nutritious fresh and processed foods that meet the demands of consumers.
 We are funded principally from applied, publicly-funded research initiatives and direct industrial research contracts.
 Our research outputs include technologies to improve food storage and safety.
 In addition, basic research, eg. funded by BBSRC, has led to research publications in high-ranking scientific journals.

 The Plant Science Laboratory comprise a suite of controlled environment rooms and controlled atmosphere chambers.
 We have a research glasshouse (230m2 with full light, day length and temperature control).
 We also have excellent facilities for analytical biochemistry/metabolomics, molecular biology, mycology and general microbiology.

-Our recent investment in state-of-the-art analytical biochemistry facilities has led to the creation of Cranfield Analytical Services which provides tailor-made services to profile and quantify important analytes in plant and food samples using both targeted and non-targeted metabolomics.
+Our recent investment in state-of-the-art analytical biochemistry facilities has led to the creation of our Environmental Analytical Facility which provides tailor-made services to profile and quantify important analytes in plant and food samples using both targeted and non-targeted metabolomics.
 This is a rapidly expanding activity with a growing list of industrial and academic clients.